Study abroad in the meeting point between east and west

 Shanghai has a lot to offer, my personal top 3 are the following:

 - If you´re a fan of live music, go to “Blues and Jazz” to enjoy another nice drink and listen to some awesome jazz bands.
-It´s right next to Captains and just a couple minutes from the bund.
+It´s right next to Captains and just a couple of minutes from the bund.

 - Have as much local food as possible.
 Opportunities are limitless.
-Try dumplings, hot pot, different soups and many more.
+Try dumplings, hot pot, different soups, and many more.
 The more authentic, the better.
 Don´t avoid a place just because it doesn´t look so nice.
 If there are many locals eating there, you can as well.
-For those who are a little more adventurous, you can also go for jelly fish, duck brain, pork blood soup, entrails, chicken feet and whatever you might find.
+For those who are a little more adventurous, you can also go for jellyfish, duck brain, pork blood soup, entrails, chicken feet, and whatever you might find.

 How will you think your exchange would affect your future?